nmarks99/avr-rust-examples/README.md

 I may just abondon this whole thing very quickly and use avr_hal...or go back to C.

 # TODO:
-- [ ] Figure out a way to write unit tests in embedded no_std environment
 - [x] Write digital pins
 - [x] Write USART
 - [x] Read USART
 - [x] Read digital pins
+- [x] Implement millis() function
-- [ ] Use timers
+- [ ] Read analog pin with ADC
-- [ ] Improve timer code for flexibility
+- [ ] Refactor timer code to incorporate timers 0 and 2
+- [ ] Figure out a way to write unit tests in embedded no_std environment
 - [ ] Improve GPIO code for easy of use and performance
-- [ ] Read analog pin
 - [ ] Read I2C device
 - [ ] Control PWM pin